kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Applied changes to the cluster will remain in place and won't be reverted.
+Operators may need to remove taints manually to let potentially accidentally evicted pods to get scheduled again.

 ###### What happens if we reenable the feature if it was previously rolled back?

+Scheuler will discover of pre-populated `ResourceClaim` objects and apply taints if needed.
+It may case unexpected eviction of large number of pods.

 ###### Are there any tests for feature enablement/disablement?